VileSnack/sre/README.md

 * Support images of arbitrary resolution.
 (To be ready when 16K monitors are all the rage.)
 * Support arbitrarily large amounts of scene-level geometry.
 We should be able to render a forest and all of its leaves.
 * Support arbitrarily large numbers of independent rendering processes.
 This allows large rendering jobs to be split up among separate processes.
+Among other things, this allows old hardware to remain useful.
 * Support transparency, depth of field, spatial anti-aliasing, motion blur, and focal blur.
 These are necessary for most animation work.

 ## Modular rendering process.